 Vary Your Vegetables

-Many of the vegetables that you add to your meals can also be given to your dog!
+Many of the vegetables that you grow in your garden and add to your meals can also be given to your dog!
 Green beans are a high fiber treat that are filling while still low in calories.
 If you like to add bell peppers to your salads, toss a few to your dog as well!
 Consider choosing red bell peppers as they are higher in antioxidants and nutrients.
-Broccoli, asparagus, cauliflower, spinach, carrots, celery, squash, and zucchini are all great treats for your pup.
+Broccoli, asparagus, cauliflower, spinach, carrots, celery, corn, squash, and zucchini are all great treats for your pup.
 While these vegetables can be fed raw, steaming is a great way to cook vegetables without removing too many nutrients and can make them more enticing for dogs that are picky eaters.

 Brown or White Rice